 The New York City Human Rights Law also allows you to recover back pay, front pay, reinstatement, and compensatory damages.
 Moreover, you can recover punitive damages and reasonable attorneys’ fees and costs.
 The damages are not capped based on the size of the employer, as federal damages are.

-Usually, employers have more power and resources than do their employees, which means that a conflict with an employer can be extremely stressful to navigate on your own.
-If you were a victim of employment discrimination or harassment, let us assist you.
+Usually, employers have more power and resources than their employees, which means that a conflict with an employer can be extremely stressful to navigate on your own.
+If you were a victim of employment discrimination, retaliation, or harassment, let us assist you.
 Ms. Housos and our other knowledgeable trial lawyers may be able to help you recover damages.
 Call Phillips & Associates at (212) 248-7431 or contact us through our online form.
 We litigate employment cases in Brooklyn, Manhattan, Queens, the Bronx, Long Island, Westchester County, Pennsylvania, and New Jersey.